jsk-ros-pkg/jsk_robot/jsk_fetch_robot/README.md

 connecting to the robot
 -----------------------

-% You need to install `ros-ingio-jsk-tools` to use `rosset*` tools, otherwise use setenv command
+% You need to install `ros-indigo-jsk-tools` to use `rosset*` tools, otherwise use setenv command

 ```
 rossetip             % set ROS_IP and ROS_HOSTNAME